usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 There are and will be many ways of representing the *results* of OSCAL-based processes, "synthetic", "synoptic", "merged", "resolved", "reduced" etc, and this specification should not be taken to constrain them.
 Accordingly, the merge semantics described here are intended to provide the *minimum* sufficient for achieving the goal of referential integrity (with regard to persistence, dependability and traceability) of references within OSCAL, across arbitrary catalogs, profiles, control sets and control types, according to the needs of and accommodating both stable and persistent artifacts (such as catalogs), and very temporary or ephemeral organizations of data (such as the results of profile processing may sometimes be) -- all potentially relating in complex ways to one another (at higher semantic layers).
 If a resolved profile is considered as having the organization, after selection and merger of its controls, described here, then further refinements and resolutions can be accomplished in subsequent processing (which is indeed, in the general case, also dependent on something like the first steps described here).
 But architects and developers should regard the merge behaviors described here as necessary, but not necessarily sufficient, for viable implementations.

-* A profile with more than one invocation, resolves them separately.
+* A profile with more than one import, resolves them separately.
 Invocations are resolved separately within a profile.
-* Recursive profile resolution is reflected in the invocation hierarchy
+* Recursive profile resolution is reflected in the import hierarchy
-* The same catalog can appear at multiple terminals in an invocation hierarchy
+* The same catalog can appear at multiple terminals in an import hierarchy
-* Among controls selected in an invocation, a catalog's grouping organization is retained
+* Among controls selected in an import, a catalog's grouping organization is retained
-* Because selection can occur at any level of profiling, distinct invocation pathways (each subsetting controls and/or adding branches of their own) will result in very different representations of "fragmented groupings" of control catalogs.
+* Because selection can occur at any level of profiling, distinct import pathways (each subsetting controls and/or adding branches of their own) will result in very different representations of "fragmented groupings" of control catalogs.
 Unless these actually select the same controls, this is not necessarily an error.
 Where they do, they expose issues to be resolved.
 This occurrence above all should be exposed while being flagged as an error.

 ### Customization (Patch/parameters)

 The matching/selection logic of patches described in this spec is in DRAFT form, inasmuch as we expect (hope) to define more flexible and powerful mechanism in a future sprint.

-invocation - selects controls to include in (resolved) profile
+import - selects controls to include in (resolved) profile
              (all hierarchy is preserved)
 merging    - how to deal with conflicts and duplicates and their order/hierarchy customization (patching/parameters)

-rules for invocation how does it work?
+rules for import how does it work?

 schema for target format is NOT explicit